-1. We have developed a virtual class and will be available the week of 6 April 2020.
-This will be a video of me delivering the lecture component of our classes, i.e., the first two days, approximately 16 hours.
-This is the same lecture an attendee would get in a live class!
+1. The first section of the class is a series of videos of me delivering the lecture component of our classes, i.e., the first two days, approximately 16 hours.
+This is the same lecture an attendee would get in a live class.
 At any time while the thought is still fresh, I encourage you to pause and text message me (for short questions) or email or call me (longer, more complicated questions).
 I will answer your questions and re-post them, as an anonymous question, so others can benefit from the question and the answer as they would from a live classroom.

-2. The field portion will be another video of me as I go through the field protocols.
+2. The field portion is another series of videos of me as I go through the field protocols.
 As in the lecture component, this will be the same discussions and demonstrations I give in a live class.
-Video will zoom in to show up-close objects.
+Video zooms in to show up-close objects.
 I am going to have several field videos of different types of ecosystems and soil types to accomodate as many regions of the country as possible.
 Again, I will be available for questions and encourage them as they develop.

-3. I will have scheduled office hours and additional office hours as requested (as I had during my TA and faculty days).
-During these office hours, I will set up a network (similar to Skype) so we can chat about where you are and what you need and interact.
+3. I have scheduled office hours and additional office hours as requested (as I had during my TA and faculty days).
+During these office hours, I set up a network (e.g., Zoom or Skype) so we can chat about where you are and what you need and interact.
 Participation during these office hours will be strongly encouraged.

-5. I would expect everyone to finish within 10 days.
+5. I expect everyone to finish within 14 days.

 6. At the end of the class, there will be an exam, but RELAX!
 The purpose of the exam is for me and you to assess your comprehension of the material.
 After grading it, I will have a one-on-one private skype or phone call where I will go over the missed answers (hopefully, there won't be anu missed answers).

 7. I will send the workbook upon registering.
 If it does not arrive in time for you to take the class, instructions are given for you to download the manual.
 Unfortunately, I cannot send soil easily due to shipping and postal regulations.